Second order linear differential equations with a basis of solutions having only real zeros: Introduction and results

 To state Theorem~\ref{theorem1}, we also recall that an entire function $f$ of order $\rho$ has completely regular growth in the sense of Levin and Pfluger if there exists a $2\pi$-periodic function $h_f\colon\R\to\R$, not vanishing identically, such that

 as $r\to\infty$, for $re^{i\theta}$ outside a union of disks $\{z\colon |z-a_j|<r_j\}$ such that

 as $r\to\infty$.
 The function $h_f$ is called the \emph{indicator} of~$f$.

-Our main result is the following theorem. \begin{theorem} Let $F\colon\C\to\bC$ be a symmetric local homeomorphism with all zeros and poles real.
+Our main result is the following theorem. \begin{theorem} Let $F\colon\C\to\bC$ be a symmetric local homeo\-morphism with all zeros and poles real.
 Suppose that the number $m$ of singularities of $F^{-1}$ over points in $\C^*$ is finite, but that $F^{-1}$ has infinitely many singularities over $0$ or $\infty$.